 - Co-counsel for an Arkansas hospital facing claims of due process violations.
 The court granted the hospital’s motion for summary judgment and the Eighth Circuit affirmed the district court’s ruling.

-- Counsel defending three separate companies (an energy industry company, a mental health provider, and oil & gas company) in wage and hour claims asserting both collective and class actions under the Fair Labor Standards Act and Arkansas Minimum Wage Act.
-The Courts (one state and two federal) in all three cases denied the plaintiffs’ motions for certification of a collective action or class.
+- Counsel defending four separate companies (an energy industry company, a mental health provider, a rent-to-own company and an oil & gas company) in wage and hour claims asserting both collective and class actions under the Fair Labor Standards Act and Arkansas Minimum Wage Act.
+The Courts (one state and three federal) in all four cases denied the plaintiffs’ motions for certification of a collective action or class.

 - Lead counsel for a medical insurance provider in a race discrimination and retaliation lawsuit.
 The court granted the provider’s motion for summary judgment and the Eighth Circuit affirmed the district court’s ruling.

 Jackson has been recognized as a “Leader in their Field” in employment law by Chambers USA since 2005; a “Super Lawyer” by Mid-South Super Lawyers in Employment Litigation: Defense; and in the areas of Employment Law – Management and Litigation – Labor and Employment by Best Lawyers.
 He has an AV® Preeminent™ Peer Review Rating through LexisNexis Martindale-Hubbell Ratings.

 In 2009, Governor Mike Beebe appointed Jackson to serve as a Special Justice on the Arkansas Supreme Court to hear the case Arkansas Department of Correction v.
 Williams.